Maggie Snowling: Academic career

-Snowling was Lecturer, Senior Lecturer and Head of Department at National Hospitals College of Speech Sciences (1979-1992), Professor of Psychology and Head of Department at Newcastle University (1992-1994), and Professor of Psychology at the University of York (1994-2012).
+Snowling was Lecturer, Senior Lecturer and Head of Department at National Hospitals College of Speech Sciences (1979–1992), Professor of Psychology and Head of Department at Newcastle University (1992–1994), and Professor of Psychology at the University of York (1994–2012).

 She is Honorary Professor at the Centre for Evaluation and Monitoring, Durham University.
 Snowling was a member of the 2009 Rose Review of Dyslexia and Literacy Difficulties.

-As President of St John's College, Oxford from 2012 to 2022, Snowling promoted the '2000 Women' programme, a series of events to celebrate the 2000 women matriculated at the College since 1979, when women were first admitted to the College.
+As president of St John's College, Oxford from 2012 to 2022, Snowling promoted the '2000 Women' programme, a series of events to celebrate the 2000 women matriculated at the college since 1979, when women were first admitted to the college.
 Snowling was significantly involved with policies and strategies to widen participation at the University of Oxford.

 Awards

 Snowling's contributions to the study of dyslexia have been recognised with the Marion Welchman Award of the British Dyslexia Association in 1997, the British Psychological Society Presidents' Award in 2003, the Samuel T. Orton award of the International Dyslexia Association in 2005, and the Lady Radnor Prize of Dyslexia Action in 2013.

 She is a fellow of the British Psychological Society (1992), Royal Society of Arts (2002), Academy of Medical Sciences (2008), and British Academy (2009).
 She was elected Academician of the Academy of Social Sciences in 2003.
+Together with Charles Hulme, she received the 2024 Leverhulme Medal and Prize.